Skip to main content

 Many knowledge workers discover that batch-processing communications three times daily (morning, midday, evening) actually improves their responsiveness because they handle messages more thoughtfully.

-"I can't concentrate that long"
+What about "i can't concentrate that long"?

 You can—you just haven't trained the capacity.
 Start with 10-minute sessions if necessary.
 Concentration is a skill that builds with practice.